Ernest Cherizard: 5 Fast Facts You Need to Know

 A manhunt is under way in Florida for Ernest Cherizard who is accused of murdering his girlfriend, with whom he has 1 1/2-year-old twins, and her aunt.
-And police say Cherizard shot the girlfriend’s 6-year-old daughter, in the head three times; the child is on life support.
+And police say Cherizard shot the girlfriend’s 6-year-old daughter at least three times, once in the head.

+The child was on life support for a day but Saturday night, she died.

-Cherizard took to Facebook to apologize to this children and to confess, albeit with a much different version of events than what police allege occurred.
+Cherizard, on the run, took to Facebook to apologize to his children and to confess, albeit with a much different version of events than what police allege occurred.

-Police say Cherizard shot and killed his girlfriend Eli Junia Normil, 23, who goes by Jenny Normil, her aunt Nicole Guillume, 48, and the child, Normil’s Kindergarten age daughter.
+Police say Cherizard shot and killed his girlfriend Eli Junia Normil, 23, who goes by Jenny Normil, her aunt Nicole Guillume, 48, and Normil’s daughter, Elizabelle Frenel, 6.

-Police said he executed Normil and Guillume and then shot the little girl three times with one shot through her head.
+Reports spelled his first name as Ernst, but his Facebook and family identify him as Ernest and his twins are named for him: Ernest Jr. and Ernestine as he notes in his Facebook post.

-Cherizard claims he and Normil fought for a gun and appears to blame her for the killings, though says he’s ” deserve the worst that’s coming for me nothing less…”
+Cherizard claims he and Normil fought for a gun and alleges that she was angry and after that he claims he doesn’t know what happened, though says he “deserves the worst that’s coming for me nothing less…”

 Here’s what you need to know: